Strict homotopy invariance via compactified homotopies and correspondences, and fibres of essentially smooth schemes over one-dimensional base schemes: Introduction.

-\begin{theorem*}[\Cref{cor:strhominv}, \Cref{cor:HniscongHzar}, \Cref{cor:ZarStrictHomotopyInvariance}] Let $F$ be an $\A^1$-invariant quasi-stable framed additive presheaf of abelian groups over a field $k$, and $F_\nis$ denote the associated Nisnevich sheaf, and similarly $F_\zar$ for Zariski topology.
-Then for any $X\in \Sm_k$, $n\in \mathbb Z$, the canonical projection induces the isomorphism of Nisnevich cohomologies
+\begin{theorem*}[\Cref{th:strhominv}] Let $F$ be an $\A^1$-invariant quasi-stable framed linear presheaf over a field $k$, and $F_\nis$ denote the associated Nisnevich sheaf, and similarly $F_\zar$ for Zariski topology.
+Then for any $X\in \Sm_k$, the canonical projection induces isomorphisms on Nisnevich cohomologies